 Versatile and inventive, his recent scores include Rebecca Frecknall’s critically acclaimed revival of Summer & Smoke at the Almeida Theatre, written for nine upright pianos surrounding the stage and performed live by a cast of actor musicians; Fighting For A City (Universal Pictures/Moneyglass Films), a feature length documentary chronicling the rise of IBF World Champion boxer Josh Warrington, which opened the Leeds Film Festival; and Through Shadows, a new work originally commissioned by the Barbican Centre, which premiered at the venue in an arrangement for six grand pianos, in association with Spotify.

-Full length solo albums include Cry Wolf & Awake/Tides (1631 Recordings/Decca), both intimate works setting solo piano and strings against a backdrop of distant voices and rich analog synths.
+Drawing on this experience, his full length solo albums Cry Wolf and Awake/Tides (1631 Recordings/Decca) set intimate solo piano and strings against a backdrop of distant voices and dusty analog synths.
 Reaching a global audience, they have racked up several million streams on Spotify and Apple Music.

-His scores for contemporary dance include 공·空·Zero: Restriction, Body and Time, choreographed by Marc Brew & Bora Kim, which premiered in Seoul as part of the 2018 cultural olympiad; What the Moon Saw, From Above and Lucid Grounds for 2Faced Dance, which have all toured nationally and internationally, and Meeting, choreographed by Wayne Parsons, a finalist in the Copenhagen International Choreography Competition.
+His scores for contemporary dance include 공·空·Zero: Restriction, Body and Time, choreographed by Marc Brew & Bora Kim, which premiered in Seoul as part of the 2018 Cultural Olympiad; From Above and Lucid Grounds for 2Faced Dance, which have both toured nationally and internationally; and Meeting, choreographed by Wayne Parsons, a finalist in the Copenhagen International Choreography Competition.

-Angus grew up by the sea and now lives and works in London.
+Angus studied music and composition at the University of Nottingham and trained as a classical pianist.
+He grew up by the sea and now lives and works in London.